-Top Ten Stores That Canadians Want (Back)BKAllmighty We, in Canada, are experiencing a bit of a downturn in the retail industry.
+Top Ten Stores That Canadians Want (Back)We, in Canada, are experiencing a bit of a downturn in the retail industry.
 Just days prior to the creation of this list, Canada lost Future Shop.
 And, within the next few days, Target will be completely gone.
 There are various other smaller stores that have recently departed from Canada that make matters even worse.
 Anyways, the point is that Canada wants and deserves the same great selection of stores and products that the U.S. has and bringing (and in some cases bringing back) these stores to Canada would be hugely beneficial.

-It's been gone for a week and one day and already you can hear Canadians calling out for its return.
+It's been gone for a week and one day, and already you can hear Canadians calling out for its return.
 Best Buy first started opening stores in Canada back in 2001 and decided to buy up their primary competitor in the process.
-Seeing how they just got up and decided to close every single store out of nowhere (without even telling their own workers - who drove in to work on March 28th to find out, only then, that they had lost their jobs), it wouldn't be a surprise to hear that they had been planning this from day one.
-Now, while half of the 131 stores are being converted into Best Buy locations, the other half are staying closed.
-And that hurts my town.
-BIG TIME. - BKAllmighty
+Seeing as they just got up and decided to close every single store out of nowhere - without even telling their own workers, who drove into work on March 28th only to find out then that they had lost their jobs - it wouldn't be a surprise to hear that they had been planning this from day one.